As an Amazon Associate I earn from qualifying purchases.

 I present to you: mocetta.
 It was my first-ever dry-cured ham, and it does not come from a pig.
+This is venison ham.

 I wish I could tell you I have an old recipe handed down by the nonnas from Alto Adige, but that’d be a lie.
 A good lie, yes, but a lie nonetheless.
 Actually making mocetta became something of a detective job.
 I can read Italian well enough to read recipes, so I turned Google onto it and read scores of accounts about mocetta, product descriptions in Italian online catalogs, references to it in books, etc.

 What I found is that mocetta always has “Alpine herbs and spices.”
 Um, what the hell does that mean?
 I decided to go with a piney, aromatic mix of juniper berries, rosemary, bay leaves, black pepper and garlic.
 Most of these ingredients are mentioned in someone’s mocetta description, so I figured I was close enough.

 Why make mocetta?
 Because it’s a skinless ham.
 Skinless hams cure easily but are tougher to age well because they can dry out fast.
 But since we all skin our deer, it’s what you can do.

 I do the standard two-step cure many of us use with big hunks o’meat: Rub half the cure mixture on the meat, put in the fridge for several weeks, then rinse and repeat.
 Yes, you will need to have a leg or two lurking in your refrigerator for the better part of a month.
 Get a big Tupperware or just deal with it…

 Once it’s time to hang the mocetta, you will need a curing space with high humidity and pretty low temperatures.
 I started mine at 80 percent humidity and about 55°F. As the meat ages, the humidity needs to go down and the temperature needs to go up.
 At the end, my goat hams were at 60 percent humidity and 60°F.